 - When a person becomes quite confused or disabled, drastic steps may be required, such as hiding the keys, disabling the car, or removing the car altogether.
 One family simply told dad that his car was in the shop.
 He accepted the explanation and the problem was solved.

-For additional advice on having difficult conversations such as this, take a look at Home Instead Senior Care’s 40/70 RuleTM program, which if full of helpful advice and scenarios for these challenging situations.
+For additional advice on having difficult conversations such as this, take a look at Home Instead’s 40/70 RuleTM program, which if full of helpful advice and scenarios for these challenging situations.

-Lifestyle Changes For Alzheimer's & Other DementiasLaurie Owen from Home Instead Senior Care and Dr. Jane Potter from the University of Nebraska Medical Center will discuss the lifestyle changes for patients with Alzheimer's disease or other dementias.
+Lifestyle Changes For Alzheimer's & Other DementiasLaurie Owen from Home Instead and Dr. Jane Potter from the University of Nebraska Medical Center will discuss the lifestyle changes for individuals with Alzheimer's disease or other dementias.

 Get moral support and Alzheimer’s resources in your Facebook feed by liking our Remember for Alzheimer’s Facebook page.